xyntechx/PAL.txt/output/berkeley-cs61b/2--defining-and-using-classes/no_recomp/A/outline.md

 # Static vs. Non-Static Methods
 1. Introduction to static methods with example code
 2. Explanation of error when running a class without a main method
-3. Example of using a client class to run static methods
+3. Example of a client class to run static method
 4. Discussion on when to use main method vs. client class

 # Instance Variables and Object Instantiation